resource-watch/slate/source/includes/concept/_geostore.md

 **Geostore**, **Geostore micro-service**, and **geostore objects** are the RW APIs way to provide users the ability to add, use, and communicate their geographic vector-data structures.

-A full discussion about the [ways of representing geographic vector-data](https://en.wikipedia.org/wiki/Comparison_of_GIS_vector_file_formats) is beyond the scope of this document, in short we have chosen to use [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) as it allows the storage of [simple geographical features](https://en.wikipedia.org/wiki/Simple_Features), and being an extension of [JSON](https://es.wikipedia.org/wiki/JSON) has concepts which are already familiar to many developers.
+A full discussion about the [ways of representing geographic vector-data](https://en.wikipedia.org/wiki/Comparison_of_GIS_vector_file_formats) is beyond the scope of this documentation, in short we have chosen to use [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) as it allows the storage of [simple geographical features](https://en.wikipedia.org/wiki/Simple_Features), and being an extension of [JSON](https://es.wikipedia.org/wiki/JSON) has concepts which are already familiar to many developers.

 ***Note the conventions of this documentation are that geostore objects are data structures, for example an object that describes the boundaries of Spain, Geostore represents the entity that stores geostore objects, for example a database, and Geostore micro-service refers to the REST API for interacting with the Geostore and its geostore objects.***

 ### geostore objects

-A geostore object represents a geographic structure defined using [GeoJSON](#geojson-object) which has a [unique identifier]((#geostore-id-and-hash)).
-It may also contain summary information about the geometry (such as bounds, area or length), properties used for indexing, and metadata (such as the [provider](#provider-definition) of the data).
+A geostore object represents a geographic structure defined using [GeoJSON](#geojson-object) which has a [unique identifier](#geostore-id-and-hash).
+It may also contain summary information about the geometry (such as bounds, area or length), properties used for indexing, and metadata (such as the [provider](#provider-object) of the data).

 #### GeoJSON object